AzureCosmosDB/CosmosAIGraph/docs/local_execution.md

 ## Docker Compose

-This is the closest method to running your application to Azure.
+This is the closest method to running your solution to Azure.
 This approach executes the application packaged as **Docker Containers** rather than as local files.

 Start your **Docker Desktop** application if it's not already running.